irvirty/irvirty.pages.dev/README.md

 • Todo List, Start page with timer in the tab title, Timer (stopwatch).
 • Themes for Firefox browser and Geany IDE.
 • Extensions: New tab redirect (any website in a new tab), Auto theme switcher (Firefox only, changes the theme to dark or light depending on the theme mode of the OS or time.).
-• WP: SimpleHomepage experimental theme for WordPress (light flat theme for blog or page).
+• WP: SimpleHomePage experimental theme for WordPress (light flat theme for blog or pages).
 • Website templates.
 • And other: Images, icons, CSS Art, AGI countdown timer ...